mjordan/bagit_indexer/README.md

 -i/--input <argument>
      Required.
 Absolute or relative path to either a directory containing Bags (trailing slash is optional), or a Bag filename.

+-c/--content_files <argument>
+     Comma-separated list of plain text or XML file paths relative to the Bag data directory that are to be indexed into the "content" field, e.g., "--content MODS.xml,notes.txt".

 -e/--elasticsearch_url <argument>
      URL (including port number) of your Elasticsearch endpoint.
 Default is "http://localhost:9200".